 Ultimately, your choice really depends on your needs as a borrower.
 Not just from a credit profile standpoint but from a personal one as well.
 Do you feel more comfortable working with a nationally recognized mortgage lender?
 Or do you prefer the hometown hospitality of a local mortgage lender?
 What rates do they offer?
 What level of customer service do they provide?
 What do their online reviews look like?
 There is plenty to consider.
 But above all, choose a lender you can trust.

 When choosing to work with American Financing, you get a little bit of everything.
-We're a family-owned company that employs salary-based mortgage consultants who are licensed in all 50 states.
+We're a family-owned company, and we are licensed in all 50 states.
 We offer competitive interest rates and fast closings.
 But don't just take our word for it, check out our Google reviews.